-During April 2022, the northbound side will receive a major refurbishment with toilets and showers being refurbished and the WHSmith gaining f'real Milkshakes and Tango Ice Blast machines.
-The &Play gaming area will also be removed.
-Moto are also seeking to build a Changing Places facility on the northbound side.
+During April 2022, the northbound side received a major refurbishment with toilets and showers being refurbished and the WHSmith gaining f'real Milkshakes and Tango Ice Blast machines.
+The &Play gaming area was also removed.
+Moto are also seeking to build a Changing Places facility on the southbound side.

 See also: M6 Service Area Planning

-Initially, no bids were received for Southwaite.
-Like the services south of here, the low traffic levels forecast meant developers didn't think there was any money to be made here.
-40 years later and despite the competition from Tebay, Moto have spoken of how popular Southwaite is.
+Tenders were invited in October 1969, but no bids were received to run Southwaite.
+Like the service areas south of here, the low traffic levels forecast meant developers didn't think there was any money to be made here.
+40 years later and despite the competition from Tebay, Moto spoke about how popular Southwaite is.
 Even so, as of 2017 most of the catering has been removed.

-Owing to the concerns about viability, when Taverna opened the services in 1972 the building was only on the northbound side.
+Taverna eventually won the contract to build Southwaite.
+Due to their concerns about its viability, when they opened the service area in 1972, they only provided a building on the northbound side.
 Southbound traffic could access it using the footbridge, which was given a roof especially for this purpose.

-The second building was added in 1977 after Granada took it on.
+The second building was added in 1977 after Granada took over from Taverna.
 Granada also refurbished the northbound restaurant, with both offering self-service catering only, which turned out to be a popular set-up.

 Granada wanted to build a caravan park here, with laundry facilities.